orientechnologies/orientdb-docs/Tutorial-Relationships.md

 For example, consider a case where you want to return all address for the customer Luca, this is how you would query the table:

 <pre>
-mysql> <code class="lang-sql userinput">SELECT B.location FROM Customer A, CustomerAddress B, Address C
+mysql> <code class="lang-sql userinput">SELECT C.location FROM Customer A, CustomerAddress B, Address C
           WHERE A.name='Luca' AND B.id=A.id AND B.address=C.id;</code>
 </pre>